Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

-Table \ref{tab:Rank} quantifies the positive correlation between SOC and renewable power.
-This correlation suggests that SOC prediction based on renewable power forecasts can enable actions to mitigate battery degradation, optimize BESS energy management, and potentially further reduce the BESS size.
+The calculation results listed in Table~\ref{tab:Rank} suggest that, at the macro level, a notable temporal correlation exists between the BESS SOC and renewable generation, SOC prediction based on renewable power forecasts can enable actions to mitigate battery degradation, optimize BESS energy management, and potentially further reduce the BESS size.